relaxbot007/100days/100dyas.md

 # English

-cut off contact
+cut off contact from

-infurstructure
+infrastructure

 Cell phone service

-Feel hopless
+Feel hopeless

 Live in the dark

-annext to the
+annex to the

 culture of the abuse/abuse scandal